List of 40 Famous Forests in India to visit

 Things To Do In Simlipal National Park

-The forest department here provides safari rides in jeeps, and tourists can also go forward in their cars and enjoy the wild.
+The forest department here provides safari rides in jeeps, and tourists can also go forward in their own cars and enjoy the wild.
 Trekking is a sought-after activity here; several trek routes take you around the forest.

 Simlipal national park forest